inetpy/inetpy.github.io/_posts/2011-01-29-troubleshooting-ospfv2-neighbors-part-1.md

 image: generic_banner.jpg
 twitter_image: generic_banner.jpg
 description:
 summary: Tackling one of the simplest OSPFv2 adjacency problems to the trained eye.
 Yet, it's really incredible how often it can escape even the most seasoned veteran.
-Getting right to the point, let's begin with the following scenario below:
+Getting right to the point, let's begin with the following scenario below...
 jabber_published:
   - 1296356918
 dsq_thread_id: